 Gather together all nonacademic papers you might be asked for.
 These could include a birth certificate for your children, proof of their ages, or proof of your guardianship.
 Papers like these can easily be lost in the shuffle once you start packing, so collect them first and put them in a safe place.

 Request transcripts from the school you are leaving, and track down the most recent report cards your children received.
-Transcripts will need to be requested from the registrar of the current school.
+Transcripts will need by the registrar to assist with the transfer of credits.
 Some schools will want these transcripts mailed directly to them with an unbroken seal, while others will want you to deliver them yourself.
 Make sure you know the proper procedure before putting in your request.
 This process can take a few weeks, so don't procrastinate.

 Inform the old school that you are moving and fill out a withdrawal form.
 Keep a copy of this form to show the new school upon arrival.

-As soon as you arrive in your new state, make an appointment with the registrar of the new school.
+As soon as you arrive in your new state, make an appointment with the registrar to discuss transferring high schools.
 Bring all the papers with you that you collected before, along with proof of your new residence.
 This could be your updated driver's license or your first utility bill.
 Do not send your high school students alone for this meeting, almost all schools will require a parent present for the official enrollment.

 Negotiate on any credits that won't transfer.
 This process can be more flexible than it seems.
 Sometimes classes that don't match up exactly at the new school can still be credited as a similar class that the new school does offer.
 Ask the registrar if a humanities class could replace a required literature class, or if global skills could count as a social studies or life management class.
 Schools will usually work with you to get the most out of your children's credits, especially if it might affect their graduation dates, so be assertive while still polite.